-At the end of the Academic (SAP) Probation period, the managing director will notify the student of the outcome of the student's probationary period by providing the student with either a letter notifying the student of successful completion of the Academic (SAP) Probation period or a Notice of Termination from Dorsey Schools.
-A second appeal for the same case is not permitted.
+At the end of the Academic (SAP) Probation period, the managing director will notify the student of the outcome of the student's probationary period by providing the student with either:

+- 1. A letter notifying the student of successful completion of the Academic Probation period, or - 2.
+A notice of termination for failing to meet SAP requirements.

+A second appeal for the same incident is not permitted.